Erin’s Recipe Rundown

 This is one of my family’s very favorite dinners.
 These gluten-free enchiladas are made with pantry staples that create layers of flavors.

-For more Mexican favorites – try these gluten-free tortillas, slow-cooker pork tacos and slow-cooker pinto beans.
-If you eat gluten-free you also might like this best ever gluten-free stir-fry sauce.
+For more Mexican-inspired favorites – try these gluten-free tortillas, slow-cooker pork tacos and slow-cooker pinto beans.

 One of the best things about this recipe is that it’s made with easy-to-find pantry staples.
 You’ll start by making a 15-minute homemade enchilada sauce.